TechEnchante/TaskTreats/ProjectOutline.md

 ## Project Timeline:

-- **Week 1:** Design app layout and user interface.
+- **Week 4:** Design app layout and user interface.
 Start with a simple interface using prompts and ASCII art.
-- **Week 2:** Implement task and reward models, actual time tracking feature and data visualization model.
+- **Week 8:** Implement task and reward models, actual time tracking feature and data visualization model.
 Integrate with the user interface.
 Start sourcing designs for the final GUI and artwork such as logos.
-- **Week 3:** Code the reward assignment algorithm.
+- **Week 12:** Code the reward assignment algorithm.
 Conduct initial testing with sample data.
-- **Week 4:** Conduct user testing, gather feedback, and perform bug fixes.
+- **Week 16:** Conduct user testing, gather feedback, and perform bug fixes.
 Prepare for app deployment.

+(Adjusted to fit schedule for amount of time I am working on this project)

 ## Technology Stack: